As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 The key selling point of the range is its sustainability.
 Osprey has always proven itself to be a leader in sustainability and now they’ve created a range made from recycled materials.

 The way this backpack opens is unique; it has both a top opening like a traditional backpack and a front opening zip.
-This makes it a very versatile backpack that could also be great for travel.

 It’s very well designed with an Osprey Airscape back panel that has foam ridges for comfort and performance.
 It also has an inbuilt rain cover.